Back to All Events

 • Marymoor Park 6046 West Lake Sammamish Parkway Northeast Redmond, WA, 98052 United States (map)

-Merlin simplifies bird identification.
+Merlin Bird ID allows birders to identify birds through sound recordings and photos.
 O’Malley will guide students in quickly identifying birds by sight and sound using easy-to-follow guides, detailed photos, and audio recordings.
 Merlin's AI-driven sound recognition makes birding accessible for beginners and enhances the experience for seasoned enthusiasts.

 Petersen will introduce students to eBird, an innovative tool for tracking and recording bird sightings. eBird allows birders to log their observations in real time, creating personalized checklists while contributing valuable data to global conservation efforts.
 Participants learn to explore interactive maps, check recent sightings, and join local birding communities.